-BMW has set two crazy new Guinness World Records in December 2017.
+BMW has set two crazy new Guinness World Records in December of 2017.
 Drifting and sustaining a drift is hard.
 Two cars drifting alongside each other is harder.
 Refuelling while drifting is next to impossible.
 Not so for the Bavarians apparently.

 The Crazy New Records